dragonflydb/documentation/docs/managing-dragonfly/using-http.md

 ## Metrics page

 Keep in mind that the `/metrics` page always bypasses auth.
-That means, that a user can freely request that page without any authentication.
+That means that a user can freely view that page without any authentication.